Bold is better in cancer research, education, and patient care

 General Responsibilities

-Provides staff communications and serves as liaison to program participants, collaborators in other units, community partners, vendors and the public; approves staff purchase requests
+Provides staff communications and serves as liaison to program participants, collaborators in other units, community partners, vendors and the public; approves staff purchase requests; arranges staff travel, accommodations, and research activities.

-Researches grants and works closely with managers to identify funding needs and potential sources, creates grant proposals that further advance support of the program and program participants; May be responsible for meeting revenue targets
+Researches available grants and works closely with managers to identify funding needs and potential sources, creates grant proposals that further advance support of the program and program participants; May be responsible for meeting revenue targets.

-Keeps best practice to recommend policies and procedures that deliver a quality program experience
+Keeps abreast of best practices to recommend policies and procedures that deliver a quality program experience.

 Combinations of related education and experience may be considered.
 Education beyond the minimum required may be substituted for work experience.
 Work experience beyond the minimum required may be substituted for education.